Ricette di Sicilia

 - 3

-Shape the dough into a ball, wrap it in cling film and chill in the fridge for about 1 hour.
+Shape the dough into a ball, wrap it in cling film, and chill in the fridge for about an hour.

 - 4

-Roll out the dough with a rolling pin to a thickness of about 5 mm.
+Roll out the dough with a rolling pin to about half a centimetre thick.

 - 5